kagruber2412/kagruber2412.github.io/_pages/about.md

 <!--
 Accordingly, my field of research is <b>Applied Econometrics</b> and in particular, the combination of <b>Quantitative Marketing</b> and [<b>Psychometric Methods</b>](https://en.wikipedia.org/wiki/Psychometrics).
 -->

-Accordingly, my research is mainly on <b>High-Dimensional Econometric Methods</b> with applications in <b>Marketing</b> and <b>Psychometrics</b>.
-This includes statistical models for decisions at the individual as well as the aggregate level (e.g., item responses, product choices, user conversions, but also budget allocation) and their computational efficient estimation within probabilistic (exact & approximate Bayesian) formulations.
-I'm also working on topics related to generalized linear/semiparametric mixed models, auxiliary information and prior specifications, uncertainty quantification in predictions (quantile models, deep ensembles) and probabilistic neural networks.
+My research focuses on <b>High-Dimensional Econometric Models</b> and their computational efficient estimation within probabilistic (i.e.,~exact as well as approximate) formulations.
+This includes decision models for large-scale problems in <b>Marketing</b> and <b>Psychometrics</b> and the aknowledgement of uncertainty in the corresponding solutions.
+I'm also working on topics related to generalized linear/semiparametric mixed models, auxiliary information and prior specifications, uncertainty quantification in predictions (multiple-output quantile models, deep ensembles) and probabilistic neural networks.

 On this site you can find more information on my [Academic Background](https://kagruber2412.github.io/cv/) (education, appointments, academic activities), my [Research](https://kagruber2412.github.io/pages/research.html) (publications, working papers), my [Teaching & Supervision Activities](https://kagruber2412.github.io/teaching/), and a few other (possibly interesting) things.